-New, but capturing the best of former traditional architecture, Souk Waqif offers a mix of antique & new, utilitarian & decorative, fine dining and character.
+New, but capturing the best of former traditional architecture, Souk Waqif in Doha offers a mix of antique and new, utilitarian and decorative, fine dining and character.

 A nearby intersection was supervised from under the shaded stand of this traffic policemen as cars and trucks pulled into a busy parking lot.

 The first time there, the cab duly arrived back at an appointed time and particular entrance of the Doha Old Souk to collect us.

 The second time I had been assured there were ‘lots of taxis’, but being a Friday, there were not.
 The wait to flag one down nearly melted me, even though it was late evening.

 A worthwhile note: finding a taxi in Doha is a bit problematic if you are not right in the centre, so it is worthwhile making a time for collection or arranging to call a particular taxi or hotel car.